workframers/catchpocket/README.md

-harvester is a tool to automatically generate [lacinia](https://github.com/walmartlabs/lacinia) schema information from a [datomic](http://www.datomic.com/) database.
+catchpocket is a tool to automatically generate [lacinia](https://github.com/walmartlabs/lacinia) schema information from a [datomic](http://www.datomic.com/) database.

 ## Setup

-harvester depends on the datomic libraries being installed locally.
+catchpocket depends on the datomic libraries being installed locally.
 To do so:

 - Download datomic from [my.datomic.com](https://my.datomic.com/downloads)
 - Unzip it somewhere